mjosaarinen/lwsha_isa/README.md

 is just an opportunistic 20% performance impact over the current spec.

-SHA2-384/512 on RV32 is not tackled yet; implementing its entirely 64-bit data paths on RV32 is challenging and the large number of additions will result in a lot of SLTUs.
-Those addition also make the interleaving technique used for SHA-3 unusable and therefore there may be a need for funnel shifts after all.
+SHA2-384/512 on RV32 is not tackled yet; implementing its entirely 64-bit data paths on RV32 is challenging.
+The large number of 64-bit additions will result in a lot of SLTUs because RISC-V has no carry.
+Those additions also make the interleaving technique used for SHA-3 unusable and therefore there may be a need for funnel shifts.

 ####	Disclaimer and Status